TURKMENISTAN – North – Daşoguz, Lebap (Turkmenabat)

 Il Arslan is a magnificent piece of architecture.
 Arslan ruled from 1156 to 1172 and the mausoleum dates to the 12th century and is the oldest standing monument in Gurgench.

-Ibn Khajib Complex.
-Dedicated to Ibn Khajib, one of Najm-ad-Din al-Kubra’s talented disciples, it is in the western part of ancient Urgench and it consists of a complex of monuments, all constructed in different periods of time, from the 14th to the 19th centuries.
+Dedicated to Ibn Khajib, one of Najm-ad-Din al-Kubra’s talented disciples, it is in the western part of ancient Urgench and it consists of a complex of monuments, all constructed in different periods, from the 14th to the 19th centuries.

 Ak-Kala.
 Ak-Kala is a fortress located southwest of the ruins of medieval Urgench.
-Its 6-8m high, sun dried mud-brick walls are 2m at the top and are over a kilometer long.
+Its 6-8m high, sun-dried mud-brick walls are 2m at the top and are over a kilometre long.
 The corners had semi-circular towers.

 Najm-ad-Din al-Kubra Mausoleum, Sultan Ali Mausoleum and Piryar Vali Mausoleum Complex.